bbannier/root.py/README.md

 root.py
 =======

-`root.py` is a simple wrapper to replace the interactive ROOT plot with ipython.
+`root.py` is a simple wrapper to replace the interactive prompt with `ipython`.

 All it does is import the ROOT namespace as `r` and do some argument
 processing: